codeforcauseorg/edu-client/CONTRIBUTING.md

 ## 📌 Creating a pull request

 By this time you can see a message on your github fork as `your fork is ahead of codeforcause:master by <number> of commits` and also you can see a button called `Compare and pull request`.
-1. Click on `Compare and pull request` button.(Refer image no 1)
+1. Click on `Compare and pull request` button.
+(Refer to the first image below)
-2. You will see a template.(Refer image no 2)
+2. You will see a template.
+(Refer to the second image below)
 3. Fill out the template completely by describing your change, cause of change, issue getting fixed etc.
 4. After filling the template completely click on `Pull request`
 <img src="./doc/images/compareAndpull.png" alt="Demo copy image" align="center"/>